kurone-kito/dantalion/packages/dantalion-i18n/README.md

 This package is a library that obtains human-readable (Markdown format) details for the output of the `@kurone-kito/dantalion-core` package.

-It's only in Japanese yet, but we'll gradually support multiple languages.
+This library uses the Intl API to determine the language and outputs it in the appropriate language.
+It's only in Japanese and partly English yet, but we'll gradually support multiple languages.

 ## Usage